noglitchyo/dealdoh/README.md

 ## Description

 Dealdoh can be use in different manners and for different purposes.
-Dealdoh attempt to achieve the following goals:
+It attempts to achieve the following goals:
-- provide a DoH middleware PSR-15 compliant which can be use in any PHP application to act as a DNS proxy.
+- provide a DoH middleware PSR-15 compliant which can be use in any PHP application to act as a DNS proxy server.
 - provide a variety of DNS stub resolver.
 - provide a large panel of DNS clients.
 - provide a low-level abstraction layer for development around DNS.

 Dealdoh also comes with a [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/) embedding the following features:
-- an application implementing Dealdoh middleware and ready to be run as a micro-service
+- an application implementing Dealdoh middleware and ready to be run as a micro-service.
-- a CLI client to make DNS queries, configure DNS upstreams, etc...
+- a DNS CLI client to make DNS queries, configure DNS upstreams, etc...

 ## Features

+- [x] Provide a DoH proxy server which can be simply plug as a middleware on any PHP 7.3 application.
+Only require a web-server.
 - [x] Create and forward DNS messages in different format to different type of DNS upstream resolvers.
 - [x] Use a pool of DNS upstream resolvers to send queries with a fallback mechanism.
 - [x] Compatible with a variety of DNS protocols: RFC-1035 (TCP/UDP), RFC-8484 (DoH), Google DoH API.